Goniophotometer: Uses

+A goniophotometer can also be used to determine an indicatrix of diffusion or scattering indicatrix, which is a representation in space, in the form of a surface expressed in polar coordinates, of the angular distribution of (relative) radiant intensity or luminous intensity or of (relative) radiance or luminance of an element of the surface of a medium that diffuses an incident beam of optical radiation by reflection or transmission.

 Types

 The goniophotometer types A, B, and C defined here are derived from publication CIE 070-1987 of the International Commission on Illumination.
 Use of goniophometers is further detailed in CIE 084-1989 and CIE 121-1996.
 The Illuminating Engineering Society offers similar definitions and guidance in ANSI/IES LM-75-19.